Feet First’s look at pedestrian news for the week of May 20, 2011.

 Posted by Derrick Van Kirk May 20, 2011

-Landscape architect James Corner of unveiled his “big ideas” to recreate the Seattle Waterfront last night.
+Landscape architect James Corner of field operations unveiled his big ideas to recreate the Seattle Waterfront last night.
 Also, the Southwest Spokane Street stairway restoration is underway.
 According to My Ballard, The Seattle Department of Transportation is planning a crosswalk study in Ballard.
 And thanks to Chas Redmond, Feet First had a nice mention in the Maple Leaf Neighborhood news blog.

 This press release announces that Trip Advisor and Walkscore have been added to the AARP Travel Center.